xshayu/Posts-Takehome/README.md

 # Posts-Takehome
 This is my side-GitHub.
 My main GitHub is https://github.com/xylarshayu.

 Takehome assignment about Nuxt.js.
 Refer to `./nuxt-app/README.md` for setup instructions.
-Deployed on: [ToDo].
+Deployed on: https://posts-takehome.vercel.app/.

 This project will display posts fetched from the https://dummyjson.com/posts API.
 The route `/posts` will list posts, and `/posts/:id` will display all information about a single post.
 Posts will be cached for 15 minutes.